 I spent days looking but couldn’t find a name that made sense to me and met all the requirements.

 But one day in March, in a restaurant with my family, I looked at my sister Consuelo, who we nicknamed “Conchu”.
 Right away I searched the databases.
-Everything was available, which is nothing short of a miracle.
+Everything was available (.com website address, app name, company name, trademark and others), which is nothing short of a miracle.

 I soaked the idea and basic concepts and made the first functional web app.